 WHEREAS, Black's effectiveness as a leader sprang from his extraordinary integrity and his guide that business competition never interfered with friendship or progress; and

 WHEREAS, it is with sadness that we note the passing of this model citizen whose business, civic and charitable commitment has put Lee County and Northeast Mississippi on the business map:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life of Lee County business and civic leader, Felix Black, whose contributions to the civic projects of Tupelo and Lee County knew no boundaries, and express to his surviving family the sympathy of the Legislature on his passing.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Mrs. Beulah Smith and made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Mr. Black and be made available to the Tupelo Daily Journal and the Capitol Press Corps.